h-nters/hpc-lagoon/README.md

 - Learn, document, and share the entire process

 ## Why?
-I’m focusing on high-performance computing, systems, and datacenter engineering—and I want full control from bootloader to benchmark.
+Focusing on high-performance computing, systems, and datacenter engineering—and I want full control from bootloader to benchmark.

 ## Timeline
 See `/docs/lfs-notes.md` for detailed progress.